 Save 10% per person

-Embark the vessel in the afternoon and meet the Expedition Leaders.
+Transfer to the airport for your flight to Ushuaia.
+Arrive in Ushuaia and transfer to the ship to embark the vessel.
 As you sail away, enjoy the mountain-lined shoreline of the Beagle Channel while you leave Ushuaia and bid farewell to Tierra del Fuego, the Land at the End of the World.

 The Expedition Team’s expert lecturers will present ornithological and historical insights into the Falkland Islands, your first destination.
 Hear about the early European explorers and the different attempts at settling the Falkland Islands/Malvinas.
 Get introduced to the birdlife expected to be seen by the on-board ornithologist.

 Tonight, you are invited to attend a special Welcome Aboard cocktail party hosted by the Captain, who will introduce his senior officers.

 Saunders Island is the fourth-largest of the Falkland Islands in the western portion of the archipelago.
 The island’s topography is unusual, being made up of three peninsulas linked by narrow necks, and three big upland areas.
 Today the island is run as a sheep farm, but has historical importance as the location of the first British settlement in the Falklands.
 Saunders’ wildlife is also impressively varied.
 Gentoo Penguins and King Penguins reside in the open dune and sand flat area, while Rockhopper Penguins, Imperial Shags and Black-browed Albatrosses frequent Mount Richards.
 Other key bird species are the Black–throated Finch, Ruddy-headed Goose and Falkland Steamer Duck.

 Stanley is the capital of the remote Falkland Islands, and has a distinct British ambience.
 A classic ‘City Highlights’ tour which covers Stanley and surrounding environs will be offered this morning.
 This excursion passes by older and newer portions of Stanley, stopping at the local harbor for small boats, both in current operations as well as half sunken hulks from 100 years ago, some of which are now being used as docks.
 Additional stops will be the shipwreck of the Lady Elizabeth, the peat cutting area, an outdoor whale bone display, war memorials and the museum.